 The staff of the Duke Career Center connects members of the university community so that students and alumni can receive career advice and mentoring when they need it and, in turn, help others when they are able.

 The Dean of Students Office offers mediation services, responds to emergency situations involving students through 24/7 emergency coverage, offers programs in substance abuse prevention and health promotion, and manages the DukeReach program designed to help faculty find help for students in need and coordinates parent programs.
 The Dean of Students office advises and refers individual students regarding personal concerns and follows up with student victims of crime, illness, or harassment.

-The Office of Case Management provides direct case management services including interventions, advocacy, referrals and follow-up services for students who are experiencing significant difficulties related to mental health, physical health, and/or psycho-social adjustment.
-Case Managers coordinate student services and provides connections with campus departments as well as outside agencies and providers.
-The Office of Case Management also oversees DukeReach, a comprehensive outreach program to identify and manage students at risk.
+DukeReach (the Office of Case Management) provides direct case management services including interventions, advocacy, referrals and follow-up services for students who are experiencing significant difficulties related to mental health, physical health, and/or psycho-social adjustment.
+The Assistant and Associate Deans in DukeReach coordinate student services and provides connections with campus departments as well as outside agencies and providers.

 - Student Conduct